-Getting Into Gear Your First Year
+Getting into Gear Your First Year

-Look at all angles, and don’t rely on a spotter, who may not understand the intricacies of backing up a huge, uber-long vehicle.Learn to avoid these and other kinds of rookie mistakes and make it to that first-year finish line free of accidents.
+Look at all angles, and don’t rely on a spotter, who may not understand the intricacies of backing up a semi truck.Learn to avoid these and other kinds of rookie mistakes and make it to that first-year finish line free of accidents.

 6. Do what it takes to stay in touch with family and friends.
 As Fairbank noted, adjusting to this new lifestyle “is the biggest learning curve.”
 Regular contact with family and friends is the best goal, and it’s easy to do.

-“You’re the new guy, a green horn, wet-behind-the-ears,” he says.
+“You’re the new guy, a green horn, wet-behind-the-ears,” Fairbank says.
 “You’re going to be given loads that you’re not going to be happy with.
 Your mileage will not be up to par ...
 They’re still seeing how well you do.”

 Fairbank, who also was a dispatcher for a major company, says it’s not always a case of seniority with load-allocation.